Santroller/Santroller/console_detection.md

 # Windows
 With windows, we catch the WCID report query.
 Windows will request for the manufacturer strings, XB1 does not.
+Windows is stupid though.
+It has some sort of 5 second timeout that triggers if you use more than one controller BUT you can get around this by forcing a reset on startup

 # Xbox one
 Same as windows, but we can note that no manufacturer string is read and jump to XB1 mode.